lrtorres/maven-java-demo/README.md

 LRTORRES
 ========

-Creates a HelloWorld class with dependency classes "hi" and "hello" built with Maven.
+Creates a HelloWorld class with dependency classes "hi" and "goodbye" built with Maven.